themagicalmammal/howtolinux/README.md

  ```bash
  sudo apt remove --purge apport* apparmor* && sudo apt autoremove
  ```
- - **Saned** is the SANE (Scanner Access Now Easy) daemon that  allows  remote clients  to  access  image  acquisition  devices available on the local host.
+ - **Saned** is the SANE (Scanner Access Now Easy) daemon that allows remote clients to access image acquisition devices available on the localhost.
  ```bash
  sudo systemctl disable saned.service
  sudo systemctl mask saned.service
  ```
  - **Thermald** daemon prevents machines from overheating and was introduced in the 14.04 Ubuntu Trusty LTS release.
 It monitors thermal sensors and will modify cooling controls to keep the hardware cool.
-(My system didn't suffer must removing it but if yours does unmask and enable it.
+(My system didn't suffer must be removing it but if yours does unmask and enable it.
 But if your system heats even a bit after removing this add this back.)
  ```bash
  sudo systemctl disable thermald.service
  sudo systemctl mask thermald.service
  ```
- - **Switcheroo-control** is D-Bus service to check the availability of dual-GPU.
-Keep this only if you have 2 gpu's.
+ - **Switcheroo-control** is a D-Bus service to check the availability of dual-GPU.
+Keep this only if you have 2 GPUs.
  ```bash
  sudo systemctl disable switcheroo-control.service
  sudo systemctl mask switcheroo-control.service